The photographs on this web site are © Jay Boersma. Reproduction or re-use is by written permission only.

 Some of these teachers, like Harry Callahan and David Avison, influenced me tremendously.
 I was simply happy to have had the opportunity to experience and learn from the others.

-My post-college career trajectory was rather eclectic and required a mix of determination and stubbornness: a job doing photography for a printed circuit manufacturer (I paid RISD tuition for this?); a position as "university photographer" shooting basketball games and groundbreakings; a one-year sabbatical replacement position in Peoria, Illinois; a two-year "visiting" professor position in Champaign-Urbana; a period of unemployment coincident with a new baby; and, eventually, a tenure-track position at Governors State University outside of Chicago.
+My post-college career trajectory was both eclectic and erratic and required a mix of determination and stubbornness: a job doing photography for a printed circuit manufacturer (I paid RISD tuition for this?); a position as "university photographer" shooting basketball games and groundbreakings; a one-year sabbatical replacement position in Peoria, Illinois; a two-year "visiting" professor position in Champaign-Urbana; a period of unemployment coincident with a new baby; and, eventually, a tenure-track position at Governors State University outside of Chicago.

 During these years, I produced and exhibited a great deal of photography, much of which I am editing, scanning and installing on this website.
-Harry Callahan once said in a class at RISD, "You think, because we call ourselves artists, we don't have to work for a living?", and it was during this time that I truly learned what that meant.
+In one of my classes at RISD, Harry Callahan, obviously disappointed at the small number of photographs we had brought to class that week, said to us, "Do you think, because we call ourselves artists, we don't have to work for a living?", and it was during this time that I truly learned what that meant.

 I spent a total of fifteen years at Governors State University, teaching many students, learning from several, and gradually seeing that what I had thought would be a short stay was becoming a long one.

-After thirty-plus years of doing photography, I still have a sincere love of looking at and making photographs, and I feel particularly lucky to have witnessed the "digitization" of photography--a transformation no less significant or exciting than the original efforts of Daguerre and Niepce.
+After thirty-plus years of doing photography, I still have a sincere love of looking at and making photographs, and I feel particularly lucky to have witnessed the "digitization" of photography—a transformation no less significant or exciting than the original efforts of Daguerre and Niepce.